nchudnovets/merezhyvo-ut/README.md

 *   UI designed for mobile screens but works well in convergence mode with external display, keyboard and mouse.

 *   **UI scaling** option to change the size of browser chrome (toolbar, tabs, controls) independently from page zoom, so you can tune it to your particular screen and DPI.

+### Localization

+*   App UI is available in multiple languages:

+    *   English

+    *   Ukrainian

+    *   French

+    *   German

+    *   Polish

+*   More translations can be added over time based on user feedback.

 ### Tor integration (optional)